pubsubdb/pubsubdb/docs/faq.md

 # PubSubDB FAQ

 ## What is PubSubDB?
-PubSubDB (a Process Database) is a wrapper for Redis that exposes a higher level set of domain constructs like ‘activities’, ‘jobs’, ‘flows’, etc. Behind the scenes, it uses *Redis Data* (Hash, ZSet, and List); *Redis Streams* (XReadGroup, XAdd, XLen) and *Redis Publish/Subscribe*.
+PubSubDB (a Process Database) is a wrapper for Redis that exposes a higher level set of domain constructs like ‘activities’, ‘workflows’, 'jobs', etc. Behind the scenes, it uses *Redis Data* (Hash, ZSet, and List); *Redis Streams* (XReadGroup, XAdd, XLen); and *Redis Publish/Subscribe*.

 ## What is a Process Database?
 Similar to how a relational database provides tools for modeling *tables* and  *relationships*, a process database provides tools for modeling *activities* and *transitions*.
 Constructs like "reading" and "writing" data still remain; however, instead of reading and writing to *tables*, the targets are *jobs* and *flows*.
 Importantly, the act of reading and writing data drives the perpetual behavior of the system, delivering process orchestration through the simple act of journaling state.